Bukkehåmåren

 Bukkehåmåren is a mountain in Vågå Municipality in Innlandet county, Norway.
 The 1910 m tall mountain is located in the Jotunheimen mountains within Jotunheimen National Park.
 The mountain sits about 55 km southwest of the village of Vågåmo and about 25 km northwest of the village of Beitostølen.
-The mountain is surrounded by several other notable mountains including Heimdalshøe to the east, Høgdebrotet and Tjønnholstinden to the southwest, Eggi to the west, Surtningssue to the northwest, and Besshø and Besseggen to the north, Veslfjellet to the northeast.
+The mountain is surrounded by several other notable mountains including Heimdalshøe to the east, Høgdebrotet and Tjønnholstinden to the southwest, Eggen to the west, Surtningssue to the northwest, and Besshøe and Besseggen to the north, Veslfjellet to the northeast.
 The small lake Bukkehåmårtjønne lies just south of the mountain peak.